hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 </center>
 The *Feynman Lectures* have a nice derivation of this expression in [Chapter 40](https://www.feynmanlectures.caltech.edu/II_40.html) (Sec.
 2), which you can read for free.
 However, Feynman did not use any special notation for the material derivative, nor did Max Planck (1932), Subramanyan Chandrasekhar (1961) and Steven Weinberg (2021, sec.
 2.5).
 Speaking of Nobel laureate physicists, Lord Rayleigh (1894, 1916) did use the *D/Dt* notation.
 Several hydrodynamics books written by physicists, such as Tritton (1988, Sec.
 5.5), Faber (1995, Sec.
 2.4), and Rieutord (2015, sec.
 1.3.4), have entire sections dedicated to the material derivative; the three cited authors all use the *D/Dt* notation for it.

+On the other hand, Jeffries & Jeffries (1956, Sec.
+3.1063) write that "there seems to be no adequate reason against regarding the operator as an ordinary total time derivative and denoting it by *d/dt*.
+The notation *D/Dt* is really a survival from the time when *d/dt* was used to denote partial differentiation."
+A look at Stokes' original 1849 paper (see *Appendix* below) seems to confirm that he used *d/dt* to indicate partial differentiation.
+According to Jeff Miller at [MacTutor](https://mathshistory.st-andrews.ac.uk/Miller/mathsym/calculus/) the "curly d" notation for partial derivative, due to Condorcet (1773), and in its modern form to Legendre (1786), was reintroduced by Jacobi (1841), and perhaps his usage had not diffused to Cambridge University by the time Stokes was writing about fluid mechanics.
+If so, has the time come to decommission *D/Dt* as obsolete?
+I think not!

 A particularly insightful discussion on this notation is provided by Sir James Lighthill, who like Stokes, was a holder of Sir Issac Newton's Lucasian Chair of Mathematics at Cambridge University.
 (Other holders of this chair include Charles Babbage, Paul Dirac, and Stephen Hawking!)
 Lighthill (1986, Sec.
 3.1) wrote:
 <center>
 <img src="lighthill.PNG" width="700">